-The Amazon EC2 instance console output displays the exact console output that would normally be displayed on a physical monitor attached to a machine.
+For Linux and UNIX instances, the Amazon EC2 instance console output displays the exact console output that would normally be displayed on a physical monitor attached to a machine.
 This output is buffered because the instance produces it and then posts it to a store where the instances owner can retrieve it.